line/line-bot-sdk-java/README.md

 ## FAQ

-### How do I use proxy server?
+### How do I use a proxy server?

 You can use `LineMessagingServiceBuilder` to configure a proxy server.
 It accepts your own OkHttpBuilder instance.

-(Note.
-You don't need to use IP fixing proxy servers like FIXIE to avoid server IP white list.
-LINE Messaging API no longer denies your API call if you don't put IPs on server IP white list.)
+Note: You don't need to use an add-on like Fixie to have static IP addresses for proxy servers.
+You can make API calls without entering IP addresses on the server IP whitelist.

 ## LICENSE